 There was something smoking when Ollie stepped into the house.
 At first, she thought it was the turkey as she set down her bottles of wine (one for her family, four for her) and peered into the startlingly empty kitchen but immediately realized it was her great aunt Adelaide, who was ninety-four, strapped to an oxygen tank in the dining room and inhaling deeply on her umpteenth cigarette of the morning.
 She hadn’t taken a step forward when her mother came bursting into the kitchen, her blonde hair still in rollers, her big blue eyes wide and only one of them lined in forest green pencil.
 “Auntie, are you tryin’ to blow up the house?
 God sakes.”
 She scowled and ripped the cigarettes from her aunt, who bleated that she was a Fascist.
 “If I’m a Fascist, then I suddenly feel bad for Mussolini- Olwyn!
 You’re home!”
 And she gave her oldest daughter a tight hug.
 If you need to repair heating and cooling in your home, Nortech Inc has a heating and cooling repair specialists.
 We’re the ones to call when experiencing cooling Issues.
-If you’re looking to update your home with some amazing or looking to install new kitchen plumbing fixtures, Read here.
+You can see here if you’re looking to update your home with some amazing or looking to install new kitchen plumbing fixtures, Read here.
 There are some really nice pull down kitchen faucets in the market.
 Deciding to remodel your kitchen is the first step.
 The most important step after that is working with reputable and experienced Seattle kitchen remodel contractors.
 At Home Care Contractors, HCC’ kitchen design in Seattle strive to be your go-to kitchen remodel contractor.